-The National Lipid Association (NLA) has treatment goals for patients with diabetes [125].
-In patients with Type 1 or Type 2 diabetes with pre-existing atherosclerotic cardiovascular disease, two or more risk factors for atherosclerotic cardiovascular disease (risk factors are age >45 for males, >55 for females; family history of early coronary heart disease; current cigarette smoking; high blood pressure >140/>90 mm HG; or low HDL < 40mg/dl males, < 50mg/dl females), or evidence of end organ damage (retinopathy, albumin/creatinine ratio > 30mg/g, or chronic kidney disease), the goal LDL is <70mg/dl and the goal non-HDL cholesterol is < 100mg/dl.
+The National Lipid Association (NLA) has treatment goals for patients with diabetes [100].
+In patients with Type 1 or Type 2 diabetes with pre-existing atherosclerotic cardiovascular disease, two or more risk factors for atherosclerotic cardiovascular disease or evidence of end organ damage, the goal LDL is <70mg/dl and the goal non-HDL cholesterol is < 100mg/dl (Table 6).
 In patients with diabetes with 0-1 risk factors and no end organ damage, the LDL goal is < 100mg/dl and the non-HDL cholesterol goal is < 130mg/dl.
 The NLA guidelines recommend considering drug therapy if a patient with diabetes is not at goal.